-Improving Public School Education – Grassroots to Policy
+Improving Public School Education – From Grassroots to Policy

-- This work began in 2001 and has been expanding rapidly since 2011.
-It has grown from 150 people to 1500 people in past five years.
-This is a team of education professionals and experts living and working in some of the most disadvantaged parts of India.
+- This work began in 2001 and has expanded rapidly since 2011.
+The work has grown, from 150 people to 1500 people in five years.
+These people are a team of education professionals and experts living and working in some of the most disadvantaged parts of India.
 The team is projected to grow to 2500 – 3000 people in the next four to five years.

-- The on-the-ground work is done through ‘Field Institutions’ that Foundation has set up and is expanding.
-Currently there are 48 institutions in the field.
-It also runs 8 schools for the purposes of ‘demonstration and training’, for the use of the Public system.
+- The on-the-ground work is done through ‘Field Institutions’ that the Foundation has set up and is expanding.
+There are at present 48 institutions in the field.

 - These institutions are in some of the most disadvantaged districts of India, each staffed with 10- 60 members.
 The direct coverage of the public-school systems on the ground is further strengthened by around 220 ‘Teacher Learning Centers’, that the Foundation runs, in smaller towns.

-- These Field Institutions do direct work on the ground.
-This intense work is with teachers, head teachers, education functionaries, local public institutions (for example District Institutes of Education and Training) and other relevant stakeholders.
+- Field Institutions do direct work on the ground.
+This intensive work is with teachers, head teachers, education functionaries, local public institutions; for example, District Institutes of Education and Training and other relevant stakeholders.

-- The university and the field institutions work as an integrated organization to contribute to policy, research and continuing education, in order to make a real difference to the practice of school education in India.
+- The University and the Field Institutes work as an integrated organisation to contribute to policy, research and continuing education, in order to make a real difference to the practice of school education in India.

-- The universities are focused on Education and other domains of human development, for example livelihoods, governance and policy, public health, and sustainability.
-At the Undergraduate level they offer a broad-based liberal education – across the physical and biological sciences, humanities and social sciences, integrated with interdisciplinary studies in fields of human development that are the overall focus of the University.
+- The Universities’ focus is on education and other domains of human development, for example, livelihoods, governance and policy, public health, and sustainability.
+At the undergraduate level they offer a broad-based liberal education, across the physical and biological sciences, humanities and social sciences, integrated with interdisciplinary studies in fields of human development that are the overall focus.

-- The University is entirely philanthropic in nature, currently 90 percent of the expenditure is borne by the Foundation.
-Even in the long-term the Foundation endowment is designed to support 80 percent of the overall expenditure of the University, with only 20 percent coming from programme fee and other income.
+- The University is entirely philanthropic in nature.
+Currently, 90% of the expenditure is borne by the Foundation.
+In the long term, the endowment is designed to support 80 % of the overall expenditure of the University, with only 20 % coming from programme fees and other income.

-- The Postgraduate degree programmes that the University currently offers are: Masters in Education, in Development, in Public Policy & Governance, in Economics and Development, and in Law & Development.
+- The University offers postgraduate degrees in Education, Development, Public Policy & Governance, Economics and Development, and Law & Development.

-- The Undergraduate Programme offers rigorous liberal education, with multiple majors across the physical and social sciences, and humanities.
-An innovative four-year teacher preparation programme (B.Sc.+ B.Ed.) is also offered.
+- The undergraduate programme offers a rigorous liberal education, with multiple majors across the physical and social sciences, and humanities.
+There is also an innovative four-year teacher preparation programme (BSc & BEd).

-- In addition, there are several continuing education programmes for practicing professionals, in relevant areas of School Education and Development.
-As part of the Continuing Education programme, the University and the Field Institutions have done more than 1000 programmes, primarily for government functionaries working in Education, Development as well as for Teachers.
+- In addition, there are several continuing education programmes for practising professionals, in relevant areas of education and development.
+As part of the Continuing Education programme, the University and the Field Institutions have conducted more than 1000 programmes, primarily for government functionaries working in these fields, as well as for teachers.

-The University currently has 850 masters and 500 undergraduate students and 170 faculty.
+- The University currently has 850 postgraduate and 500 undergraduate students and 170 faculty.
 This will go up to 4000 — 5000 students and 400 faculty by 2024 – 25 in Bangalore.
 The Bhopal campus would be also of a similar size.

-- Eight cohorts of about 2300 students from the Masters programmes have graduated from the University and almost 100 percent of them have received job offers on campus, from a range of organizations.
-Nearly 90 percent of these students have chosen to work in the social sector, many in grassroots field locations across the country.
-Over 400 students have graduated from the Undergraduate programme.
+- Eight cohorts of about 2300 students from the postgraduate programmes have graduated from the University and have seen almost 100% job offers on campus from a range of organisations.
+Nearly 90% of these students have chosen to work in the social sector, many in grassroots and field locations across the country.
+Over 400 students have graduated from the undergraduate programme.

-- The Research Programmes of the University are designed for direct contribution to matters of policy and practice, in education and development.
-As part of this several large research projects by the University faculty have been completed/are underway.
-For example, the widely recognized and cited research on employment, field studies in education, urban sustainability, and legal reforms.
+- The research programmes of the University are designed for direct contribution to matters of policy and practice, in education and development.
+As part of this, several large research projects by the University faculty have been completed or are underway, notably the widely recognised and cited research on employment, field studies in education, urban sustainability, and legal reforms.
 In addition, over 90 external grants have been given to encourage research in the fields of interest.

-- Over the next two to three years the University plans to offer programmes (in multiple formats of Degree/Diploma/Certificate etc.) in Environment and Health, Early Childhood Education, Inclusive Education, Disability, Local Democracy, Development sector leadership, Public Health etc. , certain specialized areas.
+- Over the next two to three years the University plans to offer programmes (in multiple formats from degrees, diplomas and certificates in environment and health, early childhood education, inclusive education, disability, local democracy, development sector leadership, public health and other specialised areas.

 - The University is housed in a 2.6 million square feet campus on 90 acres, in Bangalore.
-The Bhopal campus will be housed in a 50 acre campus wit 1.5 m square feet.
+The Bhopal campus will be housed in a 50 acre campus with 1.5 million square feet.

-- Started in 2014, Philanthropic Initiatives provides financial support through multi-year grants to not-for-profit organizations (NPOs) that serve the most vulnerable in our society.
+- Started in 2014, Philanthropic Initiatives provides financial support through multi-year grants to not-for-profit organisations (NPOs) that serve the most vulnerable in our society.

 - Through such support, people who are deeply disadvantaged and marginalised are offered immediate care, access to essential services, and the possibility of a dignified future.

-- These vulnerable groups include: urban homeless, persons with disability, women survivors of violence, adolescent girls at risk, street children, elderly poor, manual scavengers, rag pickers, migrant workers, farmers with marginal landholding, particularly vulnerable tribal groups, and water-deficient communities.
+- These vulnerable groups include the urban homeless, persons with disability, women survivors of violence, adolescent girls at risk, street children, elderly poor, manual scavengers, rag pickers, migrant workers, farmers with marginal landholding, particularly vulnerable tribal groups, and water-deficient communities.

 - The Philanthropy also works in collaboration with state governments and groups of NPOs to address some of these issues more systemically.
 Such collaborations include:

-- In Odisha, an effort to improve nutrition & hygiene among pregnant women and young children to reduce child stunting in the state.
+- In Odisha, an effort to improve nutrition and hygiene in pregnant women and young children to reduce child stunting in the state.